lytics/cloudstorage/README.md

 # Cloudstorage Introduction:
-Is an abstraction layer for disisibuted filesystems like Google's Cloud Storage or Amazon's S3.
+Is an abstraction layer for distributed filesystems like Google's Cloud Storage or Amazon's S3.
 In addition is also supports mocking remote storage with the LocalFiles.
 Lytics is currently using this framework in production for abstracting access to Google Cloud Storeage.

 Note: S3 isn't implemented yet, but is on it's way.